 The program helps students who have been academically dismissed remain connected to the University and focus on their return, while receiving guidance and support to help them navigate the challenges that are impacting their success.

-For those on academic probation, the ADPSI worker also works collaboratively with other support services on campus, such as the Learning Center, Undergraduate Advising Services, SWC’s Counseling Services, Student Disability Services, Success Central, and others, to ensure that students on academic probation are receiving the support they need to get back into good academic standing.
+For those on academic probation, the ADPSI worker also works collaboratively with other support services on campus, such as the Learning Center, Undergraduate Advising Services, SWC’s Counseling Services, Office of Accessibility Services, Success Central, and others, to ensure that students on academic probation are receiving the support they need to get back into good academic standing.